chadbeaudin/Karmada_DD/projects/metal3-io/2025-metal3-io-incubation.md

 [Ricardo Rocha](https://github.com/rochaporto) conducted both due diligence and adopter interviews for Incubation.
 The project has completed the criteria that shows its maturity at the applied level.

 The TOC would like to highlight some areas from the project review:

-The following required incubation items were raised and implemented by the project during the review period:

-Other items suggested for incubation were taken as issues in the project and have also been followed up:
+* Metal3 has a very active community and its liveness has been highlighted and verified as one of the project's main strengths
+* The project relies on a well established component (Ironic) for baremetal management, bridging with the cloud native world.
+Relying on a stable and battle tested component such as Ironic is a key differentiator from its alternatives, and makes the project appealing also for existing Ironic deployments moving to cloud native solutions
+* The project shows governance and contribution processes that are well established and are actively worked on

 ### Adoption Evaluation

 The adopter interviews showed project usage at a level compatible with CNCF incubation.
-Adopters integrate Metal3 to manage baremetal cluster deployments and the hardware lifecycle for a variety use cases, with the Telco area being particularly popular.
+Adopters integrate Metal3 to manage baremetal cluster deployments and the hardware lifecycle for a variety of use cases, with the Telco area being particularly popular.

 Adopters highlight the consistency across layers and the close integration with the ClusterAPI as one of its main strengths, as well as its reactive community and the solidity and maturity of Ironic as its core component.
 Adopters also mentioned the support for multiple different environments and ease of adoption of existing infrastructure as core capabilities.
-Adopters see the potential for further project growth through an effort of advertising more widely end users and scales of existing deployments.
+Adopters see the potential for further project growth through an effort of advertising more widely end users and scaling of existing deployments.

 Adopters see opportunities in allowing declaritive network configurations for environments without DHCP, a way to better separate baremetal operators from consumers with support for multiple baremetal host resources, and support for hardware management without administrator access.
 Adopters would also like to see support for multi-architecture and multi-tenancy, further abstractions of the underlying Ironic component better exposing internal status and error conditions, reducing the need for detailed debugging outside of the operator functionality.
-Failure handling is another area where extended focus could bring benefits.
+Failure handling is another area where added focus could bring benefits.

 ### Final Assessment